How to Find an

 • Which piano method books do you use?

-• How to do motivate students to practice piano and improve?
+• How do you motivate students to practice piano and improve?

 • How long should it take for a student (beginner or intermediate) to level up?

 • How often does the teacher give feedback?
-Are they direct or indirect?
-Does the teacher pay enough attention to detail and correct the student?
-It’s also important to see how the student responds to the compliment and criticism.
+Do they pay attention to detail and correct mistakes?
+How does the student respond to praise and constructive criticism?

 Lesson With You live online music lessons with pro teachers